Unit rationale, description and aim

 Learning Outcomes LO1, LO3

-Requires students to demonstrate their acquisition and application of knowledge of the theoretical content covered over the semester including the application of this knowledge to case scenarios.
-It provides futher opportunity to achieve the learning outcomes assessed in assessment task 1.
+Requires students to demonstrate their acquisition and application of knowledge of the theoretical and practical content covered over the semester and the application of this knowledge to practical case scenarios including, pre-exercise participation screening; exercise modes and assessment for muscular and cardiovascular performance; and person-centred exercise training program design and management.
+It provides further opportunity to achieve the learning outcomes assessed in assessment task 1.

 Weighting